Daicon Film's Return of Ultraman: Costume

 It could be said that the design clearly shows what everyone, including Mr. Anno, loved at the time.

 Nowadays, there are many shops that are convenient for cosplay, such as costpas and yuzawaya.
-It wasn't there at all at that time.
+It was not there at all at that time.
 So what about the actual costume.
 I decided to have a regular clothing store sew it for me based on the design drawings that Mr. Anno had drawn soberly.

 This clothing store was introduced to the role of Imamura (the biggest member).
 That was the relationship between his family business.
 So, the representative, a member of Imamura, and the female representative, a member of Nishi, went there for basting.

 Filming

 The monster scene is film at Yonago in Tottori prefecture, the foot of Mt.
 Daisen.
 The fist monster scene with fighter jets is film at night while the fight with Ultraman is film during the day time.

 Special Effects

-Explosion and smoke effect is film useing practical effect on set by using smoke grenades and pyrotechnics.
+Explosion and smoke effect is film using practical effect on set by using smoke grenades and pyrotechnics.

 The fighter jet digital screen, the monster's shield, and Ultraman beam attacks are done using computer generated effect done after filming.